Insider guide to cyclist insurance

 Excess

-An excess is the amount that you will be asked to contribute towards a claim.
+An excess is the amount you will be asked to contribute towards a claim.
 If the excess is low or non-existent, check the minimum claim amount as this is effectively the same thing.
-In other other words, if an insurance company has zero excess, but has a minimum claim amount of £100.
+In other other words, an insurance company may have zero excess, but a minimum claim amount of £100.
 The ETA has a low standard excess of 5% (with a minimum excess payment of £25).
 A higher excess (10% / minimum £100) applies to bikes stolen from a public place between 1am -4am.

 Quick release components

 What is the insurer’s policy on quick release seat posts and wheels?
-Does it require that the wheels are locked?
+Does it require that wheels are locked?
 A good policy should cover these against theft, with a low excess and understand that it’s not always possible to lock both wheels as well as the frame.
-The ETA covers quick release components as standard and does not specify that they need to be locked.
+The ETA covers quick release components as standard and does not require that they be locked.

 Racing and training